laconiajs/website/docs/guides/invoking-other-lambdas.md

   returned by Lambda invocation
 - Set the FunctionError object's name and message thrown based on the error returned by Lambda invocation
-- Throwing an error when statusCode returned is not expected
+- Throwing an error when statusCode returned is not a success code

 ## Guide